Logging you into your Moneysoft budget tracker account

 You don’t take advantage of market declines to buy assets cheaply

-Your portfolio risk will decline over time
+Your portfolio becomes increasingly conservative over time

 Implications for your retirement